mac-theobio/QMEE/README.md

 All of these directories follow the same rules to farm out material to corresponding subdirectories of docs/ which is where the github.io pages are served.

 Some make rules:
 * I'm now using syncup when I start to work.
 It's supposed to merge work (including rendered products) without doing rendering unnecessarily.
-It will open an editor for you if you've changed things (set variable MSEDITOR to control)
+NOTE: It will open an editor for you if you've changed things (set variable MSEDITOR to control)
 * update_all is meant to remake the site
 * push_all should push the main directory and all of the active subdirectories
 * local_site opens a local-file-based version of the site